Surprising Facts: Vietnamese FoodJuly 22, 2021

-At Pho95, we pride ourselves on our traditional pho, but also our Asian fusion menu.
+At Pho95, we pride ourselves on our traditional pho and our Asian fusion menu.
 We love that we can offer you a variety of dishes that combine elements from the different regions of the largest continent in the world.

 Asian Fusion is a type of cuisine that is characterized by a few different ways to use Asian-style dishes and ingredients mixed in with other types of dishes.
 It’s a cuisine that became popular in America in the 1960s and is really about experimenting with different flavors, ingredients, cooking techniques, and more to create something new.